ideafieldpro/ideafieldpro/README.md

 # Hello, I'm Craig
 <a href="https://www.linkedin.com/in/sheffieldcraig/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Adaptable and motivated SOC Analyst with a strong interest in cybersecurity and information protection techniques.
+Adaptable and motivated Cybersecurity Analyst with a strong interest in GenAI and information protection techniques.
 Skilled in analyzing and monitoring network traffic and security incidents.
-Proven track record of working effectively as a team player to contribute to the overall success of Security Operations Centers.
+Proven track record of working effectively as a team player to contribute to the overall.

 ## Objective